-New Delhi, Oct 24 (PTI) Shah Rukh Khan has always counted his blessings and the Bollywood superstar urged people to have faith in the power of dreams, just as he did.
+New Delhi, Oct 25 (PTI) Shah Rukh Khan has always counted his blessings and the Bollywood superstar wants people to have faith in the power of dreams, just as he did.

 The 53-year-old Delhi-born actor was all nostalgic in his city.
 He was here for the closing ceremony of the city's iconic cinema complex, PVR Anupam.
-India's first multiplex, PVR Anupam closed for renovation on Thursday.
+India's first multiplex, PVR Anupam closed for renovation on Thursday night.

 'Some of the things that you don't think about will happen to you and they are the best things of life.
 You just don't know it yet.
 I don't want to show off but I'm genuinely a dream come true.